Didn’t have time to read the news lately? Kafkadesk’s got you covered: here’s our recap of what’s been going on during these last few days.

 Czech Republic: Paul Ryan on official business in Prague

 The Czech government’s decision was praised by U.S. House of Representatives speaker Paul Ryan, who was on a two-day visit in the Czech capital this week.
 He’s the highest U.S. official to come to Prague since President Obama’s visit in 2009.

 During that time, he met with several Czech politicians, including Prime Minister Andrej Babiš, gave an address to the Czech Chamber of Deputies and a speech at Charles University.
 His visit coincides with the celebration of the 100th anniversary of U.S.-Czech bilateral relations and comes a few months after the arrival of new U.S. Ambassador Stephen King (no, not this one).

 Slovakia: protesters take to the streets and call for early elections

 In Slovakia, Peter Pellegrini’s new government won the support of the Slovak parliament, with 81 MP’s voting in favour, out of 144 representatives present.
 Meanwhile, protesters continued to march in Bratislava and Košice to voice their discontent with the new cabinet and call for early elections.

 Peter Pellegrini, 42, was appointed Prime minister following the resignation of Robert Fico in the wake of journalist Ján Kuciak’s murder.
 Vice-president of Smer-SD since 2014, Peter Pellegrini held several government positions in the past, including state secretary for Finance, minister for Education, Science, Research and Sports and speaker of the National Council.
 He became deputy-Prime minister for investments and informatisation in March 2016.
-Many fear, however, that the cabinet reshuffle is a purely decorative move and that Robert Fico will, in effect, keep running the country and pulling the strings.
+Many fear, however, that the cabinet reshuffle is a purely decorative move and that Robert Fico will, in effect, keep pulling the strings.